Telepact/telepact/README.md

 jAPI functions are required to specify the full result enum, which must also include a valid error enum.
-In jAPI, redundancy is conventionally solved with mixins, but the jAPI specifically forgoes mixins in favor of an explicit `_unknown` error enum value duplicated across all functions.
+In jAPI, redundancy is conventionally solved with traits, but the jAPI specifically forgoes traits in favor of an explicit `_unknown` error enum value duplicated across all functions.

 This design decision accomplishes a few things: